pqaidevteam/pqai-index/README.md

 ### As docker container

-1. Clone this repository
+1. Install Docker in your system.
-1. Create a `.env` file using `/env` template and set environment variable values
+2. Clone this repository
-1. Give execution permission to the deployment script: `chmod +x deploy.sh`
+3. Create a `.env` file using `/env` template and set environment variable values
-1. Run deployment script: `bash deploy.sh`
+5. Then run the command: `sudo docker compose up`

 ## License